March 3rd, 2021

 • Do they have a program for spinning off companies?

-• Do they provide flexibility to ELLIS researchers to get involved with startup companies?
+• Do they provide flexibility to ELLIS faculty to get involved with startup companies?

 • How feasible and ambitious are the proposed dissemination and outreach activities?